lkerr/groundfish-MSE/documentation/branchDescriptions.md

 * **HadGB**: Added Haddock population information to parameter file.

 * **YtfGB**: In the process of adding yellowtail population information to parameter file.
+*
+* * **Economic_model**: Scripts dedicated to integrating Anna and Min-Yang's economic model.

+* **forecastForBRP**: Updating the biological reference point MPs to include forecasts that mirror hindcasts in simulations.
+Options are to use recruitment estimates from the assessment model that go back *n* years or to use forecasts based on a S/R function that look forward *n* years.

+* **multistock**: Branch dedicated to developing the initial multistock approach where management & fishing are applied to stocks in order via loops.

+* **realized_catch**: Branch dedicated to developing and integrating the alternative implementations of the management advice, i.e., producing the realized catch given the harvest regulation.

 [Return to Wiki Home](https://github.com/thefaylab/groundfish-MSE/wiki)